Last Updated on March 12, 2023

 When you lay your portable AC on its side or tilt it at an angle compressor is deprived of the mandatory lubrication oil at certain zones.
 This causes components of the compressor to collide with each other causing wear and tear.

 Even if the air conditioner is not operating, putting the unit on one side may affect compressor mounting.
 The compressor is the most expensive component of the air conditioner to replace or repair.
-So, if you have to replace your compressor it would cost a good part of the actual price of the complete unit.

-3. Reduction in Cooling Effectiveness of AC Refrigerant
+3. Lower Cooling Ability of AC Refrigerant

 The refrigerant inside your portable AC has to go through different physical states to bring about cooling.